EuroProofNet/europroofnet.github.io/_pages/grants.md

 In case you need to cancel an accepted STSM, you need to inform the STSM coordinators as soon as possible.

+**Preparing your mission**

+Once your STSM proposal has been accepted, you receive a letter saying that you will receive the requested amount to cover your travel and accommodation.
+You are then responsible to buy the necessary flight/train tickets and accommodation by yourself, at your name and address.

+**Advance on mission costs**

+This facility is not available at the moment.

+**During your mission**

+Please keep your travel and accommodation bills.
+We may request them after your mission.

+**Grant reception:**

+To receive the grant, a short scientific report must be submitted through the e-cost system along with the host’s approval of the report, **within 15 days after the end of the STSM.**

 **More questions?**

-For any question, please contact the coordinators for STSMs [Danijela Simic](http://poincare.matf.bg.ac.rs/~danijela) (University of Belgrade, Serbia) and [Ambrus Kaposi](http://akaposi.web.elte.hu) (Eötvös Loránd University, Hungary).
+For any question, please contact the coordinators for STSMs [Danijela Simic](http://poincare.matf.bg.ac.rs/~danijela) (University of Belgrade, Serbia) **AND** [Ambrus Kaposi](http://akaposi.web.elte.hu) (Eötvös Loránd University, Hungary).

 **Past deadlines**